-Purpose Standard for infrastructure and communication for data processing sites for the Financial Services industry Justification Business Challenge Justinication Increase in data center budget Lack of adequate knowledge of the different systems and applications which causes disruption during migration and hence impacts business continuity Difficulty in aligning data center infrastructure with disaster recovery How this Capability Addresses these Challenges Ensures end-to-end application management which includes tools for rapid application discovery, managing dependencies and business ownership across data center which increases control Business Benefits Increases application availability and operating efficiency by ensuring that the right applications are placed on the right hardware and the applications are optimizing the resources assigned to them Reduces cost, risks and environmental impacts which helps the organisation Reduces cost, risks and environmental impacts which helps the organisation free up about 50 percent of its IT budget while also lowering carbon footprint Reduces failure cost by reducing downtime cost per minute which in turn increases availability time Provides visibility into the physical infrastructure which informs administrators "at-a-glance" how their data center environment is configured, what resources are assigned to which physical or virtual servers and how the consumption of those resources is changing Reduces unplanned failures and improves overall performance by not being susceptible to disruption from planned site maintenance Standards The Uptime Institute Tier Standard 2018 is a global Standard based on availability specifications for data centres.
-ANSI/TIA 942-B Standard for Data Centres is a telecommunications Standard that specifies requirements for telecommunications infrastructure, physical security and facilities of data centres Version of the Standard to which Uptime Institute's Tier Topology Standard:2018 Compliance is Required ANSI/TIA 942-B: Data Centre July 2017 Acceptable Tier Uptime Institute Tier III: Concurrently Maintainable data centre ANSI/TIA-942 Rated-3: Concurrently Maintainable data centre Rationale for Selection Data Centre Tier Standard
+Purpose Standard for infrastructure and communication for data processing sites for the Banking industry Justification Business Challenge • Increase in data center budget • Lack of adequate knowledge of the different systems and applications which causes disruption during migration and hence impacts business continuity • Difficulty in aligning data center infrastructure with disaster recovery How this Capability Addresses these Challenges • Ensures end-to-end application management which includes tools for rapid application discovery, managing dependencies and business ownership across data center which increases control Business Benefits • Increases application availability and operating efficiency by ensuring that the right applications are placed on the right hardware and the applications are optimizing the resources assigned to them • Reduces cost, risks and environmental Impacts which helps the organization free up about 50 percent of its IT budget while also lowering carbon footprint • Reduces failure cost by cutting down downtime cost per minute which in turn increases availability time • Provides visibility into the physical infrastructure which informs administrators "at-a-glance" how their data center environment is configured, what resources are assigned to which physical or virtual servers and how the consumption of those resources is changing • Reduces unplanned failures and improves overall performance by not being susceptible to disruption from planned site maintenance Standards The Uptime Institute Tier Standard is a global Standard based on availability specifications for Data centres TIA 942 Standard for Data centres is a telecommunications Standard that specifies requirements for telecommunications infrastructure and facilities of Data centres Version of the Standard • TIA 942 : Data Centre April 2013 to which Compliance is Required Acceptable Tier • Tier 3 Rationale for Data Centre Tier Standard Selection The Uptime Institute site infrastructure tier Standard is a widely adopted global Standard that was developed as an objective basis for comparing the functionality, capacity and expected availability of a data center site TIA 942 Standard The Telecommunications Infrastructure Standard for Data Centres specifies the minimum requirements for telecommunications infrastructure and facilities of Data centres and computer rooms including single tenant enterprise Data centres and multi-tenant Internet hosting Data centres.
+The Standard is primarily a telecom infrastructure Standard, but also addresses data center facility requirements as follows: • Site space and layout Cabling infrastructure Tiered reliability Environmental considerations Benefits Implementation of these Standards is expected to provide the following benefits: Increased up-time / availability of Banks leading to increased cost savings Establishment of a reference point for objective assessment of the IT function leading to improved IT performance measurement Improved data integrity and electronic information exchange • Increased efficiency and productivity of staff due to interoperability of IT systems Business Continuity / Recovery and reduced risk of prolonged downtimes • Improved data security assurance to customers leading to increased customer confidence Requirements for In order to be found compliant, an organization's data center must meet the requirements for Tier 3 Data centre as defined. compliance Process for compliance • Upgrade data center to meet Tier 3 requirements.

-The Uptime Institute site infrastructure tier Standard is a widely adopted global Standard that was developed as an objective basis for comparing the functionality, capacity and expected availability of a data center site ANSI/TIA 942 Standard The Telecommunications Infrastructure Standard for Data Centres specifies the minimum requirements for telecommunications infrastructure and facilities of data centres and computer rooms including single tenant enterprise data centres and multi-tenant Internet hosting data centres.
-The Standard is primarily a telecom infrastructure Standard, but also addresses data center facility requirements as follows: • Site space and layout Cabling infrastructure Tiered reliability Environmental considerations Benefits Implementation of these Standards is expected to provide the following benefits: Delicits Increased up-time / availability of Banks leading to increased cost savings Establishment of a reference point for objective assessment of the IT function leading to improved IT performance measurement Improved data integrity and electronic information exchange Increased efficiency and productivity of staff due to interoperability of IT systems Business Continuity / Recovery and reduced risk of prolonged downtimes Improved data security assurance to customers leading to increased customer confidence Requirements for To be found compliant, an organisation's Disaster Recovery Site must meet the requirements for Tier III data centre as defined. compliance Process for compliance Upgrade Disaster Recovery Site to meet Tier III requirements.
-Notify the IT Standards Council of formal assessment by the IT Standards Council readiness Submit to formal assessment by the IT Standards Council If all requirements are met, the organisation will be deemed to have complied by the IT Standards Council Scope This Standard shall be applicable to all financial institutions and external (managed) service providers in the financial industry.
-All disaster recovery infrastructure and facilities for the Nigerian FS industry shall satisfy the requirement for tier III.
-Exemption An organisation may seek exemption from compliance by formal application supported by clearly articulated business justification to the IT Standards Council.
+Notify the IT Standards Council of formal assessment by the IT Standards Council readiness Submit to formal assessment by the IT Standards Council If all requirements are met, the organization will be deemed to have complied by the IT Standards Council Scope This Standard shall be applicable to all banks and external (managed) service providers in the Banking industry.
+All data center infrastructure and facilities for the Nigerian FS industry shall satisfy the requirement for tier 3.